Random Photos

 A random taste of photos:

-Succulents grow in strangely textured earth left behind by a dry salt marsh.
+A black and purple wasp-like creature with red legs and a long stinger or ovipositor (egg-laying organ).
+Possibly a female Ichneumon wasp -- Pimpla?
+If someone knows for sure, I\'d love to be enlightened!
 This building reminded me of an old decrepit church.
 (It was probably an emergency snow cabin or something.)
 Natural CO2 outgassing from a magma body beneath Mammoth Mountain asphyxiated more than 100 acres of trees near Horseshoe Lake in the early 1990s.
 The gasses become concentrated to deadly levels in enclosed structures such as cabins.
-Macro of a natural salt marsh.
+A green rowboat chained on the shore at Horseshoe Lake.

 Photos available as Creative Commons unless otherwise noted on individual page.